Chrysostomus/lemonpanel/README.md

 Panel scripts of manjaro bspwm respin using patched lemonbar and dmenu.

 Requires:
 - lemonbar-xft-git (preferrably version with more clickable areas.
-Provided by dmenu-manjaro package on manjaro)
+Provided by lemonbar-xft-clicky package on manjaro)
 - conky-cli (for status information)
 - pulseaudio-ctl (for volumestatus indicator)
 - xdotool (for menuplacement)